ChannelSearch

 Image of an inactive search bar state without an app menu

-Once the input is focused, a return-arrow button occurs with ExitSearchIcon to exit the active state.
-Note the app menu icon is actually replaced by the return arrow button.
-After typing the search query a clear-input button with ClearInputIcon appears inside the search input.
+When focused, a return-arrow button (ExitSearchIcon) appears to exit the active state, replacing the app menu icon.
+After typing, a clear-input button (ClearInputIcon) appears inside the input.

 Image of an active search bar state with empty input